conan-io/conan/README.rst

     $ conan --help

     Consumer commands
-      install    Installs the requirements specified in a conanfile (.py or .txt). config     Manages configuration.
-Edits the conan.conf or installs config files. get        Gets a file or list a directory of a given reference or package. info       Gets information about the dependency graph of a recipe. search     Searches package recipes and binaries in the local cache or in a remote.
+      install    Installs the requirements specified in a recipe (conanfile.py or conanfile.txt). config     Manages Conan configuration.
+      get        Gets a file or list a directory of a given reference or package. info       Gets information about the dependency graph of a recipe. search     Searches package recipes and binaries in the local cache or a remote.
+Unless a remote is specified only the local cache is searched.
     Creator commands
-      new        Creates a new package recipe template with a 'conanfile.py'. create     Builds a binary package for a recipe (conanfile.py) located in the current dir. upload     Uploads a recipe and binary packages to a remote. export     Copies the recipe (conanfile.py & associated files) to your local cache. export-pkg Exports a recipe & creates a package with given files calling 'package'. test       Test a package, consuming it with a conanfile recipe with a test() method.
+      new        Creates a new package recipe template with a 'conanfile.py' and optionally, 'test_package' testing files.
+      create     Builds a binary package for a recipe (conanfile.py). upload     Uploads a recipe and binary packages to a remote. export     Copies the recipe (conanfile.py & associated files) to your local cache. export-pkg Exports a recipe, then creates a package from local source and build folders. test       Tests a package consuming it from a conanfile.py with a test() method.
     Package development commands
-      source     Calls your local conanfile.py 'source()' method. build      Calls your local conanfile.py 'build()' method. package    Calls your local conanfile.py 'package()' method.
+      source     Calls your local conanfile.py 'source()' method. build      Calls your local conanfile.py 'build()' method. package    Calls your local conanfile.py 'package()' method. editable   Manages editable packages (packages that reside in the user workspace, but are consumed as if they were in the cache). workspace  Manages a workspace (a set of packages consumed from the user workspace that belongs to the same project).
     Misc commands
       profile    Lists profiles in the '.conan/profiles' folder, or shows profile details. remote     Manages the remote list and the package recipes associated with a remote.